Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-driven OOD Detection

-over the parameters of \( f \), where $x'$ represents auxiliary anomaly data and $U$ denotes the uniform distribution. $\mathcal{L}_{\text{OE}}$ represents the cross-entropy loss with respect to $U$.
 The fundamental purpose is to compel the model to optimize the OOD data distribution to a uniform distribution, a principle that is universal in OE-type approaches.
 The specific design of $\mathcal{L}_{\text{OE}}$ can depend on other task requirements and the chosen OOD score.
 This design can utilize a maximum softmax probability baseline ~\citep{hendrycks2016baseline} detector to detect anomalous data.
 Compared to traditional softmax scores, EnergyOE ~\citep{liu2020energy} builds upon OE by leveraging energy scores for better discrimination between ID and OOD samples, and it is less prone to issues of overconfidence.
 Specifically, its calculation formula:

 where the temperature coefficient \( T \) is used and \( f(x) \) denotes the discriminative neural classifier \( f(x): \mathbb{R}^D \rightarrow \mathbb{R}^K \), which maps an input \( x \in \mathbb{R}^D \) to \( K \) real-valued logits.